Top African football official faces world war crimes court - Journal du Cameroun

 This included being arrested despite having a diplomatic passport designating him as head of the Central African Football Federation.

-He was transferred from Paris’ Charles de Gaulle Airport to the Netherlands “in handcuffs”, Plouvier said.
+He was transferred from Paris to the Netherlands and paraded “in handcuffs”, Plouvier said.
 “His rights to dignity were not respected.”

+But presiding Judge Antoine Kesia-Mbe Mindua cut short the lawyer saying “we are not going to be talking about French institutions”.

+Mindua then postponed the case to June 18 when a formal hearing to confirm the charges will be held.

 The former CAR sports minister was arrested by France last month on an ICC arrest warrant, and he was transferred to the Dutch-based tribunal on Wednesday.